How to Shop For The Best Garage Air Conditioner

 Let’s check out some of the most common types of air conditioners so you can understand their strengths and weaknesses.

-Window Air Conditioners
+Garage Window Air Conditioners

 Most of us are familiar with air conditioners that you mount in the window of a room.

 Window units are reasonably inexpensive, ranging in price from $150 to $700, with the majority being in the $250-$400 range.
-For that price, you get around 10,000 BTU’s of cooling power, which is enough to cool the average two-car garage, according to EnergyStar.gov.
+For that price, you get around 10,000 BTUs of cooling power, which is enough to cool the average two-car garage, according to EnergyStar.gov

 Portable Air Conditioners

-Portable air conditioner
+Portable air conditionerPin

 Most portable air conditioners have a long tube that vents to the outside, usually through a window.
-If your garage doesn’t have a window, you’ll need to cut an exhaust vent in your garage door on wall.
+If your garage doesn’t have a window, you’ll need to cut an exhaust vent in your garage door or wall.

 Mini-Split Air Conditioners

-A mini-split air conditioner sits in another kind of middle-area.
-Only this time, that middle ground is between an off-the-shelf AC unit and a whole-house HVAC solution.
+A mini-split air conditioner sits in another kind of middle area.
+Only this time that middle ground is between an off-the-shelf AC unit and a whole-house HVAC solution.

-At that price though, you’re getting a more permanent solution.
+At that price, though, you’re getting a more permanent solution.
 Let me explain.

 The big difference between a mini-split and a whole-house HVAC system is that there’s no ductwork.